 5. A secure online store

 Fifty-one percent of Americans prefer to shop online, while 49 percent like to shop in an actual store.
 Satisfy everyone’s preference by adopting an omnichannel business approach with an online store that provides shoppers with the convenience of a fully integrated shopping cart, a secure checkout experience, and smooth online order fulfillment.
 If you’re already using Square, it’s easy to set up a free online store using your existing Square account.
 Once you’ve activated your Square Online Store, it will be automatically set up to accept online payments through Square.

 Today’s customers demand convenience and want a choice in how they purchase goods from sellers.
-Accepting online payments offers another option for your audience and ensures you can reach them through their preferred channels.
+Square’s online payment services offer another option for your audience and ensures you can reach them through their preferred channels.

 As eCommerce continues to gain market share in the global economy, it will become essential for businesses to have a solid online presence.
 With an attractive website and content strategy, a user-friendly online store, engaging social media presence, and a top email marketing service, a business can stay competitive with the best practices for engaging and growing its customer base.